abdulqudusyusuf/spotify-data-analysis/README.md

 # 🎧 Spotify Data Analysis Dashboard

+## 🖼️ Preview
+*(Optional: Add another dashboard screenshot or a GIF preview of the Power BI interactions)*

 ## 📌 Introduction
-We usually wait until the end of the year for **Spotify Wrapped**, but I was curious about my listening habits *before* December.
+I usually wait until the end of the year for my **Spotify Wrapped**, but I was curious about my listening habits *before* December.
 So, I created my own **Spotify Data Analysis** for **January 2025 – August 2025** to uncover insights into my music taste, listening patterns, and top tracks.

 This project highlights the **end-to-end data journey**: